PureBhaktiArchive/archive-web-app/frontend/README.md

 ## Environment variables

-Environment variables should be added to an `.env` file.
-Use `.env.development.local` for local development.
+Environment variables should be added to an `.env.local` file.

 | Variable                 | Description                                                                                                                                                                      |
 | ------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |